 Be Mentored, Be a Mentor

 Mentoring is another excellent summer activity few students consider, and it comes in a variety of forms.
-Students can be mentors to others, either tutoring in an academic subject, giving lessons in an extracurricular activity, or be a camp counselor.
+Students can be mentors to others, either tutoring in an academic subject, or giving lessons in an extracurricular activity.

 These are all great demonstrations of leadership, confidence, empathy, and expertise, which are sure to impress admissions officers.
 Alternatively, students can be mentored in the form of job shadowing or acting as an apprentice for a professional in a field of interest.